balena-io/balena-cli/docs/balena-cli.md

 ## os build-config &#60;image&#62; &#60;device-type&#62;

-Interactively generate an OS config once, so that the generated config file can be used in `balena os configure`, skipping the interactive part.
+Interactively generate a configuration file that can then be used as non-interactive input by the 'balena os configure' command.

 Examples: